 "Diamond" Dave Whitaker, a local legend and longtime counterculture figure in San Francisco, died March 2 at the age of 88.
 Long known as the "mayor of Haight Street," Whitaker was an organizer of underground poetry readings, pirate radio broadcasts, and countless other hippie-spirited events, keeping alive the flame of the city's vibrant 1960s scene for new generations of youth.

 Whitaker first arrived in the city from Minnesota in 1957, and was part of the beatnik milieu in North Beach before being on hand for the hippie explosion in Haight-Ashbury a decade later.
-In his final years, he lived in a converted warehouse near the Alemany Farmer’s Market in the south of the city.
+In his final years, he squatted in a converted warehouse near the Alemany Farmer’s Market in the south of the city.

 Image: Gabreila Remy via The Guardsman